hahajjjun/hahajjjun.github.io/_posts/2025-03-02-qml-principles.md

 1) directly inferring $\Theta$ from given scRNA-seq data $X$ with regularization term to incorporate external knowledge $\Omega$ <br/>
 2) understanding $\Theta$ as a part of generative process that supports the realization of scRNA-seq data $X$ and apply soft or hard constraints with external data $Y$. <br/>

-For instance if the first category, we consider CellOracle[2] and NetREX-CF[3].
+For instance of the first category, we consider CellOracle[2] and NetREX-CF[3].
 Their loss function can be represented in a unified framework;
 $$\hat{\Theta}=argmin_\Theta[{\mathcal{L}_{data}(X,\Theta)+\mathcal{L}_{reg}(\Theta,\Omega)}]$$

-The first term stands for the data fit loss, and the remainder stands for the regularization term with respect to the prior information $P$.
+The first term stands for the data fit loss, and the remainder stands for the regularization term with respect to the prior information $\Omega$.

 **Proposition 1.** CellOracle regression model is an instance of unified framework.
 <br/>